savonet/book/audio.md

 A common problem with playlists in randomized order is that, when the playlist is reloaded, it might happen that a song which was played not so long ago is scheduled again.
-In order to avoid that, it is convenient to use the `playlog` operator which records when songs were played and can indicate when a song was last played.
+In order to avoid that, it is convenient to use the `playlog`\indexop{playlog}
+operator which records when songs were played and can indicate when a song was last played.
 When called, it returns a record with two functions: